QuentinRa/blog.quentinra.dev/games/unity/core/physics/index.md

 #### Layers and Colliders

-By default, objects may collide even if there are not on the same layer.
+By default, objects may collide even if they are not on the same layer.
 This is determined by the Layer Collision Matrix.

 Use `Edit > Project Settings > Physics` to configure it.
 </div><div>